Tuition and Instructional Fees

 Introduction

 The Board of Governors (Board) has the authority to set fees (Section 62 (k) of The University of Regina Act).
-This policy defines the process of consideration by which the Board approves the level of standard tuition or tuition increase annually, and non-standard tuition fees on a case-by-case basis.Policy
+This policy defines the process of consideration by which the Board approves the level of standard tuition or tuition increase annually, and non-standard tuition fees on a case-by-case basis.Definitions

 Principles - Standard Tuition